MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-certificates-and-ssl.md

 ## Self-signed security certificates

-Self-signed security certificates are the least expensive way to implement SSL for the [!INCLUDE[prodshort](../includes/prodshort.md)] web components.
+Self-signed security certificates are the least expensive way to implement SSL for the Dynamics GP web components.
 You can generate these security certificates from within IIS Manager.
-They are typically used when you are setting up a [!INCLUDE[prodshort](../includes/prodshort.md)] web components installation for testing or development purposes.
+They are typically used when you are setting up a Dynamics GP web components installation for testing or development purposes.

 Self-signed security certificates have some limitations.
 You must use the default subject alternative name (SAN) that is assigned when the security certificate is created.
 Self-signed security certificates have a limited lifespan, typically one year.

 When you use a self-signed security certificate, there is no external authority to handle the certificate validation when users connect to the web client site.
-Because of this, a certificate error will be displayed when users access the [!INCLUDE[prodshort](../includes/prodshort.md)] web client site.
+Because of this, a certificate error will be displayed when users access the Dynamics GP web client site.
 To prevent the certificate error, users must import the security certificate onto their own machine.
 Refer to [Appendix A, “Importing a Self- signed Security Certificate,”](#_Importing_a_Self-signed_1) for details about importing a self-signed security certificate.

 To use a self-signed security certificate